BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Testing_with_Regtest.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-This document explains how to test a Regtest (Regression Test).
+This document explains how to test transactions and situations using regtest (regression test).

 ## Verifying balance